Mikael-duru/tink.ai/README.md

 - **AI Career Guidance** – Get AI-powered career advice and interview coaching using Gemini AI.
 - **Resume Builder** – Design tailored resumes with features that generate scores for Applicant Tracking Systems (ATS) optimization.
 - **PDF Export** – Convert resumes to PDFs using HTML2PDF.
 - **Database Management** – Prisma ORM with Neon as the PostgreSQL database provider.
+- **Data Visualization** – Interactive charts and graphs using Recharts.
 - **Authentication** – Secure user authentication with Firebase.
 - **Event-Driven Actions** – Background job processing with Inngest.
 - **Modern UI** – Responsive and accessible UI with Tailwind CSS and ShadCN components.